burak-kara/burak-kara/README.md

 Hey 👋🏻,

-I am a Master student from Turkey.
+I am a MSc in CS student at Ozyegin University from Istanbul, Turkey.
 I am interested in VR, Multimedia Systems and Computer Networking, with Java, JavaScript Python and C++

 ## 📬 Get in touch
 - Web: [burak-kara][1]